IBM-Cloud/docs/services/Cloudant/api/authorization.md

 To see what roles you can assign, see [Roles](#roles).

-_Example of sending an authorization modification request, using HTTP:_
+_Example of using HTTP to send an authorization modification request:_

 ```http
 PUT /_api/v2/db/$DATABASE/_security HTTP/1.1